knrt10/BouncingBallsJS/README.md

 ### User controlled Game of Bouncing balls

 1 .
-Used ```w , s , a , d  ``` to move the white shallow ball ,
+Use ```w , s , a , d  ``` to move the white shallow ball ,
 in ``` up ``` , ``` down ``` , ``` left ``` , ``` right ``` respectively .

 2 .
+Added Restart feature in game , was quite tempting .

+3 .
 New Time features to be added soon till then enjoy this game .

 ## TO test